-When charging any Fitbit fitness tracker, make sure the temperature in the room is not above 115° F or below 32°F. That’s because charging fitness trackers in extremely high or low temperatures have negative impact on their battery life.
+When charging any Fitbit fitness tracker, make sure the temperature in the room is not above 115° F or below 32°F. That’s because charging fitness trackers in extremely high or low temperatures has a negative impact on their battery life.

 Make sure the screen of your Fitbit doesn’t go on or off unnecessarily.
 Sometimes this happens when you sway your arms and it can affect the battery life.
 The best thing to do is to make sure the Fitbit stays fixed in one position in your arm.
 Simply fasten the band and you’re good to go.

-If you are a Fitbit Ionic, Versa Series or Charge 3 owner, make sure that the auto brightness is on or manually adjust the brightness to a lower level.
+If you are a Fitbit Ionic, Versa Series, Charge 3 owner, or Charge 2 make sure that the auto brightness is on or manually adjust the brightness to a lower level.
 This will save you some charge.

 We recommend that you avoid animated clock faces because they consume a lot of energy.
-Plus, you don’t really need the animation anyways.
+Plus, you don’t really need the animation anyway.

 One last thing to observe is that you must never charge your Fitbit overnight.